mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 ### Step 2b: Create Model and Package Structure

-We will design a relatively simple model consisting of two main classes (Department, Employee) and a set of common location classes (Address, PhoneNumber, Email).
+We will design a relatively simple model consisting of two main classes (Department, Employee) and a set of common location classes (Address, Phone, Email).
 We will split these classes into two packages: Department and Employee will go into the HRMain packages; the location classes will go in the HRCommon package.

 Create the HRCommon package by dragging a Package from the Palette onto the diagram EmployeeodelHub.di.
 In the Properties pane edit the name of the package.
 Change it from Package1 to HRCommon.